scriptnull/vishnubharathi.codes/source/_posts/exploring-middlewares-in-go.md

 http.Handle("/profile", Logger(RequestID(BasicAuth(userProfileHandler)))))
 ```

-We need a way to chain the middlewares and store the chain so that we can re-use it between handlers.
+We need a way to chain the middleware and store the chain so that we can reuse it between handlers.
 I recently discovered a library for this, which might help here: https://github.com/justinas/alice

 ```go
 unAuth := alice.New(Logger, RequestID)